Plastic Alchemy Logo

 Wind turbine

 In our work, the most important aspect is to employ the circular economy principles.
-While Carbon Fibres provide the highest “added value” component to a composite, however it also brings the greatest environmental impact.
-To reduce its environmental impact, it is crucial we maximise the lifetime of the material through second-life applications.
-This is where our research plays an important role on establishing the know-how of designing with recyclate.
-In terms of plastics utilising thermoplastic instead of thermoset can greatly improve the recyclability if the process related issues can be overcome.
+While carbon fibres provide the highest “added value” component to a composite (such as used in wind turbines), however it they also brings the greatest environmental impact.
+To reduce its the environmental impact, it is crucial we maximise the lifetime of the material through second-life applications.
+This is where our research plays an important role on in establishing the know-how of designing with recyclate.
+In terms of plastics Utilising thermoplastics, instead of thermosets, can greatly improve increase the recyclability of a composite, if the processing related issues can be overcome.